 Lithuania is famous for its cold dishes like cheese, smoked meat, smoked fish.
 Hearty dishes such as roulades (zrazy), potato dishes (the most famous are probably cepelinai – potato dumplings filled with cottage cheese or minced meat!), soups, cereal grits, blynai – pancakes prepared with everything sweet and spicy imaginable are popular.
 Bread is an important addition almost everywhere.

 We are particularly fond of Šakotis, a kind of pyramid cake with prongs on the side.
 It is made with lots of eggs, butter, sugar or honey and sour cream and is the traditional dessert served at weddings and birthdays.
 You can decorate the pastry with chocolate, among other things!
-Of course, we use a glaze with one of our cocoas, preferably A CHOCKWORK ORANGE!
+Of course, we use a glaze with one of our cocoas, preferably CHOC ORANGE!

 Finally, some bloody facts